thomhastings/attackvector/README.md

 In spite of this, the goal of **AttackVector Linux** is to integrate them into one complimentary OS.

 ##### Features
-* APT/Iceweasel/wget all run through TOR (using Polipo)
+* apt/iceweasel/wget all run through tor (using polipo)
-* Iceweasel includes cookie monster, HTTPSEverywhere, TORButton, and other great extensions
+* Iceweasel includes cookie monster, HTTPSeverywhere, TORbutton, and other great extensions
 * Incredible password recovery tools: [hashkill](http://www.gat3way.eu/hashkill) OCLHashcat, many more!
 * Great Ruby tools like [Ronin](https://github.com/ronin-ruby/)
 * Every penetration testing security tool from [Kali](http://kali.org).
 (Yes, [really](https://gist.github.com/ksoona/5691841).)
 * Additional tools for pen-testing, password cracking, and more
+* Dedicated install with FDE and [wordlists galore](https://github.com/thomhastings/bt5-scripts/blob/master/get-wordlists.sh).
 * Other tools like FakeAP, sdmem

 Download